 What followed was an incredible outpouring of support from the Palisade community that was wonderful to witness.
 On today’s Postcard from Palisade, Mark opens up about the fire, his plans for the future of Palisade Pedicab, the unexpected benefits that have come out of this difficult experience, and he shares a heartfelt thank you to the community for their support and encouragement.

-That’s because tomorrow is the opening day of their new, eagerly awaited dessert shop, The Milky Way.
 Wait, wasn’t it supposed to be called something different?
-We’ll get into that, along with all the tasty treats they’re planning to serve up, the fun surprises in store, and lots more.
+We’ll get into that, along with all the yummy treats they’re planning to serve up, the fun surprises in store, and lots more, on today’s episode.

 Rondo Buecheler is co-owner of Palisade Cycle and Shuttle, Palisade’s local bike and river rental shop.